eggsyntax/datawalk/README.md

 `datawalk.core` also has a convenience function, `set-line-length`, which can be passed a single number. `max-line-length` will be set to this value, and `max-key-length` will be set to 20% of the value.

+## Note for Emacs users

+Emacs accepts user input (via `read-line`) in the minibuffer -- this can be confusing when you first encounter it; the REPL buffer looks like it's hung.
+Just look down at the minibuffer and you'll see you can enter a command there.
+Note that it's important to q)uit the datawalk session, or your REPL buffer may be left in a problematic state.

 ## License